veganaize/closure-compiler/Flags-and-Options.md

 # Reports

 **--create_source_map VAL**
 If specified, a source map file mapping the generated source files back to the original source file will be output to the specified path\.
-The %outname% placeholder will expand to the name of the output file that the source map corresponds to\.
+The %outname% placeholder will expand to the name of the output file that the source map corresponds to\. \(default: \)

 **--output_manifest VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Prints out a list of all the files in the compilation\.
 If \-\-dependency_mode=PRUNE or PRUNE_LEGACY is specified, this will not include files that got dropped because they were not required\.
 The %outname% placeholder expands to the JS output file\.
-If you're using modularization, using %outname% will create a manifest for each module\.
+If you're using modularization, using %outname% will create a manifest for each module\. \(default: \)

 **--output_chunk_dependencies (--output_module_dependencies) VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-Prints out a JSON file of dependencies between chunks\.
+Prints out a JSON file of dependencies between chunks\. \(default: \)

 **--property_renaming_report VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-File where the serialized version of the property renaming map produced should be saved
+File where the serialized version of the property renaming map produced should be saved \(default: \)

 **--source_map_input VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Source map locations for input files, separated by a '|', \(i\.e\. input\-file\-path|input\-source\-map\)

 **--source_map_include_content**
 Includes sources content into source map\.
-Greatly increases the size of source maps but offers greater portability
+Greatly increases the size of source maps but offers greater portability \(default: false\)

 **--source_map_location_mapping VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>